Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Methodology

 \subsection{Filterbank Decomposition}

 TKEO provides reliable instantaneous energy estimates primarily when applied to narrowband signals~\cite{maragos1993}.
 To apply this premise, the use of filterbanks helps decompose the broadband (raw) signal into localized frequency subbands, which, as a result, produces smoother instantaneous amplitude and frequency modulations \cite{dimitriadis2004}.
-Among possible choices, Gabor filters are particularly suitable due to their joint time–frequency resolution and compactness~\cite{maragos1993}.
+Among possible choices, Gabor filters are particularly suitable due to their joint time-frequency resolution and compactness~\cite{maragos1993}.

 A Gabor filterbank is constructed by generating a sequence of Gabor filters whose center frequencies are uniformly distributed between a lower ($f_{\mathrm{low}}$) and an upper ($f_{\mathrm{high}}$) cutoff frequency.
 In this way, the broadband signal is decomposed into subbands, each filter capturing localized spectral content around its center frequency.
-In the EEG setting, we apply this procedure to both the broadband signal (0.5-100 Hz) and each canonical frequency band: Delta (0.5–3 Hz), Theta (4–7 Hz), Alpha (8–12 Hz), Beta (13–30 Hz), and Gamma (30–50 Hz).
+In the EEG setting, we apply this procedure to both the broadband signal (0.5-100 Hz) and each canonical frequency band: Delta (0.5-3 Hz), Theta (4-7 Hz), Alpha (8-12 Hz), Beta (13-30 Hz), and Gamma (30-50 Hz).
 For each band, $f_{\mathrm{low}}$ and $f_{\mathrm{high}}$ are set to the band boundaries, and $N$ filters are uniformly distributed inside this interval.
 The frequency step is defined as: $\Delta f = \frac{f_{\mathrm{high}}-f_{\mathrm{low}}}{N}$, where $N$ is the number of filters.
 The center frequencies are then: $f_\mathrm{c}(k) = f_{\mathrm{low}} + k\Delta f$, where $k \in \mathbb{Z}_{\geq 0}:k < N$.
-Once the set of $f_c$ has been determined, each EEG signal is filtered with the corresponding Gabor filters, and TKEO is applied to each filter's output.
-This results in $N$ energy signals, one for each subband.
+Once the set of $f_c$ has been determined, each EEG signal is filtered with the corresponding Gabor filters, and TKEO is applied to each filter's output, resulting in $N$ energy signals, one per subband.

 For each TKEO signal, we compute the temporal mean as a measure of the average subband energy.
-Finally, for both the broadband and each canonical band, the filter of maximum averaged TKEO value is selected, and the corresponding narrowband signal is retained for further analysis, as it represents the subband in which the TKEO provides the most informative characterization.
+Finally, for both the broadband and each canonical band, the filter of maximum averaged TKEO value is selected, and the corresponding narrowband signal is retained for further analysis, as it represents the subband in which the TKEO provides the most informative characterization of the signal dynamics.